NULLhere/Proxando/README.md

 - binaries statically compiled
 - direct syscalls ( mount, ntpdate, etc etc.. )

-I'm not planning to add support for that anytime soon, but I want to!<br>
+I'm not planning to add support for those anytime soon, but I'would love to in the future!<br>
-I'm just busy with something else now, but I think the more convenient way to intercept direct syscall is using ptrace() and that would require a lllllot of work, so stay tuned<br>
+I'm just busy with other things at the moment.
+I believe the most viable way to intercept direct syscalls would be through ptrace(), but that would require a looooot of work — so stay tuned!<br>

 # ABOUT ISSUES

-If you find issues please report them in the more detailed way you can, so I can reproduce them in my environment!
-Softwares involved, wireshark traffic, what proxy you are using, the scenario, etc etc.. <br>
+If you find any issues, please report them in as much detail as possible so I can try to reproduce them in my environment!
+Include things like: the software involved, Wireshark traffic captures, the proxy you are using, the scenario, and anything else that might help <br>
-As I said, I don't know when ( and if ) I will be able to fix them!
-So feel free to make a pull request containing the fix, I will check it when I can(:<br>
+As I mentioned earlier, I don't know when (or if) I will be able to fix them — so feel free to open a pull request with a fix, I will review it as soon as I can!(:<br>